bmacnaughton/testeachversion/README.md

 ```

 If task is omitted from a module entry, it will default to `npm test`, and omitting range will default it to `*`.

+### History

+This is based on Stephen Belanger's `alltheversions`.
+I have learned much from his code.